WilliamRADFunk/galactic-fighter/README.md

 # Galactic Fighter
-(Complete) A game built in HTML5/Canvas...just for fun
+A game built in HTML5/Canvas...just for fun
 <br/>
 ## Instructions: